futtta/wp-youtube-lyte/readme.txt

 = What can I do with the API? =
 A whole lot; there are filters to pre-parse the_content, to change settings, to change the CSS, to change the HTML of the LYTE-div, ...
 There are examples for all filters (and one action) in lyte_helper.php_example

-= How can I use/ activate lyte_helper.php_example? =
-Copy it to /wp-content/plugins/lyte_helper.php and activate it in WordPress' plugin page.
-After that you can simple remove the one of the comment-sequences (double-slash) to activate one (or more) of the functions in there.

 = Problem with All In One Seo Pack =
 All in One SEO Pack be default generates a description which still has httpv-links in it.
 To remove those, you'll have to use (example code in) lyte_helper.php (see above) and add lyte_filter_aioseop_description to the aioseop-filter in there.